-In the case of IV identification, there exists a popular alternative to the above-mentioned ``internal instruments'' estimator, namely the SVAR-IV (or ``proxy-SVAR'') estimator of \citet{Stock2008}, which was further developed by \citet{Stock2012bpea}, \citet{Mertens2013}, and \citet{Gertler2015}.
-The SVAR-IV estimator requires an extra assumption to be consistent: the identified shock needs to be \emph{invertible} with respect to the variables $w_t$ included in the reduced-form VAR model, where -- importantly -- the data vector $w_t$ now \emph{excludes} the IV $z_t$.

-Estimating the VAR in $w_t$ and computing reduced-form impulse responses as in \eqref{eq:estim_var}--\eqref{eq:estim_var_rf_irf}, the un-normalized SVAR-IV impulse response estimator $\hat{\delta}_h$ is given by the $j$-th element of $\hat{\Psi}_h\hat{\gamma}$, where $j$ is the index of $y_t$ in $w_t$, and $\hat{\gamma}$ is the sample covariance vector of the reduced-form VAR residuals $\hat{u}_t$ and the IV $z_t$.
-The relative impulse response estimate of interest is obtained by dividing $\hat{\delta}_h$ by the $\ell$-th element of $\hat{\Psi}_h\hat{\gamma}$, where $\ell$ is the index of $i_t$ in $w_t$.
-The SVAR-IV estimator tends to have lower variance than the ``internal instruments'' VAR estimator, but higher bias if the shock of interest is non-invertible.
-By excluding the IV $z_t$ from the data vector $w_t$, the SVAR-IV approach has to estimate fewer reduced-form VAR coefficients, which reduces the variance of the impulse response estimator.
-However, the SVAR-IV estimator is generally inconsistent unless the shock is invertible \citep{Forni2019,MirandaAgrippino_invert,Plagborg2020_var_decomp,Plagborg2020}.

-The various alternative VAR-based estimation procedures below will only consider the more robust ``internal instruments'' IV approach.
-That is, the only SVAR-IV estimation procedure that we consider uses the least-squares VAR coefficient estimates described above.

-\paragraph{Bias-corrected VAR.} It is well known that VAR coefficient estimates are biased in small samples, usually in the direction of spuriously indicating less persistence than in the true DGP.
-The bias tends to be larger for more persistent true DGPs.
+In contrast to the above internal instruments approach, the SVAR-IV (or ``proxy-SVAR'') estimator of \citet{Stock2008} is obtained by computing the reduced-form impulse responses $\hat{\Psi}_h$ ($h=0,1,\dots$) corresponding to a VAR in $\bar{w}_t$ (i.e., excluding $z_t$), and then reporting relative impulse responses \eqref{eq:IRF_IV} corresponding to the absolute structural impulse responses $\hat{\Psi}_h\hat{\gamma}$, where $\hat{\gamma}$ is the sample covariance vector of the reduced-form VAR residuals $\hat{u}_t$ and the IV $z_t$.

-To remove part of this bias, we follow \citet{Kilian1998} and consider a modification of the least-squares VAR estimator that applies the \citet{Pope1990} asymptotic bias correction to the reduced-form VAR coefficient matrices.
+\paragraph{Bias-corrected VAR.} We follow \citet{Kilian1998} and consider a modification of the standard least-squares VAR estimator that applies the \citet{Pope1990} analytical bias correction to the reduced-form VAR coefficient matrices.